lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

       of the Message.
 If the signature and public key cannot verify the Message, it returns false.

+We define the following algorithms which we use to serialize and deserialize the public and private keys

+   *  `SerializeKey(key) -> bytes`: Produce a fixed-length byte string encoding the public or private key.

+   *  `DeserializeKey(bytes) -> pk`: Parse a fixed-length byte string to recover a public or private key.
+This function can fail if the input byte string is malformed.

+We define the following algorithms which are used to serialize and deseralize the compsoite signature value

+   *  `SerializeSignature(key) -> bytes`: Produce a fixed-length byte string encoding the public or private key.

+   *  `DeserializeKey(bytes) -> pk`: Parse a fixed-length byte string to recover a public or private key.
+This function can fail if the input byte string is malformed.

 A composite signature allows the security properties of the two underlying algorithms to be combined via standard signature operations `Sign()` and `Verify()`.

 This specification uses the Post-Quantum signature scheme ML-DSA as specified in [FIPS.204] and {{I-D.ietf-lamps-dilithium-certificates}}.
 For Traditional signature schemes, this document uses the RSA PKCS#1v1.5 and RSA-PSS algorithms defined in [RFC8017], the Elliptic Curve Digital Signature Algorithm ECDSA scheme defined in section 6 of [FIPS.186-5], and Ed25519 / Ed448 which are defined in [RFC8410].
 A simple "signature combiner"function which prepends a domain separator value specific to the composite algorithm is used to bind the two component signatures to the composite algorithm and achieve weak non-separablity.